 Graduating with his veterinary medicine degree and doctorate in epidemiology from the University of Illinois College of Veterinary Medicine, Dr. Keen has 30 years of experience in veterinary and biomedical research, with a specialty in livestock infectious disease issues, public health and more recently, industrial farm animal protection and advocacy.

 Dr. Keen spoke publicly about abusive treatment of animals at the USDA Meat Research Center in central Nebraska in 2015 gaining worldwide attention.
 These revelations were instrumental in driving reforms toward better livestock welfare, better science and more accountability in dozens of federal farm animal research laboratories.

-Deputy Director of Humane Science, Center for a Humane Economy
+Deputy Director of Humane Science

 CAARE engages in education, legislation and advocacy to promote the replacement of animals in research with modern and superior methods.

 CAARE’s advocacy work has successfully ended lethal experiments on beagles at University of Missouri, and a decades long experiment on cats at The State University of New York, College of Optometry.

 Prior to starting CAARE, Barbara worked for over two decades, coordinating numerous campaigns to protest animal abuse in corporate, university and government laboratories, including several that led to the termination of experiments.

 Barbara holds a bachelor’s degree from Sarah Lawrence College and a degree in nursing from Excelsior College.
 After working as a Registered Nurse for twelve years, she now applies her knowledge of clinical medicine and health care needs to exposing the unjustified use of animals in science and medicine.